Kurogamin/RacingGame/README.md

 # RacingGame
 This is my first ever Unreal Engine project.

-I made a simple racing game with gameplay heavly inspired by the game Trackmania.
+I made a simple racing game with gameplay heavily inspired by the game Trackmania.
 You use arrows to move the car and brake to slow down / drift.

 You can choose if you want to finish set amount of laps or set a time after which the game ends and try to get best possible lap time until the end.